 Are you ready for some fat bombs?! 🙂 I’ve rounded up a whopping 33 fat bomb recipes that are going to blow. your. mind.
 From peanut butter fat bombs to red velvet fat bombs to almond pistachio fat bombs, I’m pretty sure this post contains some of the most delicious fat bombs out there right now.
 Go ahead and try all 33!

-What are the Ingredients in a Keto Fat Bomb?
+What are the Ingredients in Fat Bomb Recipes?

 Keto fat bombs typically consist of four main components.